C+

 Every feature earns its place.

 Every feature C+ leaves out removes a class of mistake: no closures means no capture semantics to get wrong, no overloading means one name resolves to one signature, no implicit conversions means every width change is visible in the source.
-Ownership is on every parameter, unsafe is at every operation, and imports name their source.
+Ownership is on every parameter, every crash-capable operation is visible in the source, and imports name their source.

 When something is wrong, the compiler is exact about it: diagnostics are numbered, spanned, and machine-readable, and cpc check --diagnostics=json makes them trivial to act on.
 The compiler is part of writing the code, not just the gate at the end.